Kaiser-Yang/Kaiser-Yang.github.io/_posts/2023-12-03-value-categories-cpp.md

 ```

 You may think this is good, and no need for rvalue reference.
 But NO!
-For const lvalue reference, we can not modify the parameter in the function.
 In some situations, we may need to update the parameter in the function.
+However, for this code, we can not.

 rvalue reference can be binded to any rvalue and also can be modified.